jruffet/qcmffvl/README.md

 The Android app uses a webview on the "web app", adding easiness of use, especially when network data is not available.

-### Delta/paragling specific questions for winch

-The fork allows winch questions (tagged with T letter)